nCoda/lychee/description.rst

       and @endid, and are therefore inherently ambiguous and error-prone, must make use of @plist to reduce the possibility of ambiguity and erors
     - use semantic ``@xml:id`` values as described below
+    - MEI extension to incorporate overrides and other visual aspects specific to LilyPond
+    - MEI extension to incorporate user metadata (about editing sessions, UI settings, etc.)

 When this "description" document refers to a music document in an **arbitrary format**, it means the music document is encoded in one of the formats supported by Lychee (Abjad, LilyPond, MEI) without a